 Universal Response

 Every known human culture has music.
-Every human nervous system responds to it.
-The chills, the involuntary emotion, the memory retrieval, these are not cultural habits.
+Every human body responds to it.
+The chills, the involuntary emotion, the memory retrieval: these are not cultural habits.
 They are documented physiological responses shared across geography, language, and time.
 The question the book starts with: why?

 Physics of Sound